YilangLiu/yilangliu.github.io/_pages/cv.md

       * Customized architectures for both value and policy function approximators
       * Designed a reward function with an expected return of 100 based on both the current observations and constraints of the snake robot
       * Achieved 15% energy efficiency improvement using PPO and 10% speed increase in the simulation
+* 12/2019 - 5/2020: Research Assistant
+  * University of Cincinnati
+  * Supervisor: Professor Janet Jiaxiang Dong
+  * Research included:
+    * Designed a feasible structure that could help military soldiers to lift 100 pounds weight of bombs using SolidWorks and analyze the structural integrity using Ansys
+    * Integrated EMG sensors to detect biceps strength and recorded the real-time voltage when moving the arms
+    * Actuated the motor using PWM based on the data from the EMG sensor
+    * Performed 3D-printing to make non-standard components and learned how to troubleshoot 3D printer
+    * Applied Motion Studies to the exoskeleton model and conducted motion simulation using SolidWorks
+    * Built a prototype in a workshop and tested the performance
+* 20/2018 - 8/2019: Research Assistant
+  * Chongqing University
+  * Supervisor: Professor Tao Huang
+  * Research included:
+   * Wrote LabVIEW code for real-time collection of MPU9250 data (accelerometer, gyroscope, magnetometer, thermometer, etc.) with NI myRIO (Student Embedded Device)
+   * Achieved the control of brushless motors by using ESC (Electronic Speed Controller) and then the flight control of UAV by the output PWM signals from LabVIEW
+   * Applied Kalman filter and smoothing filter to the IMU data using C++ and calculate the real-time principal axis of UAV using quaternion
+   * Acquired dataset through real-time data collection and trained neural network model using SGD (stochastic gradient descent), MBGD (Mini-Batch Gradient Descent), and Adam (Adaptive Moment Estimation)
+   * Built physical UAV flying platform and completed real-time fault diagnosis in LabVIEW panel

 Professional Experience
 ======
 * Fall 2021: Teaching Assistant